stacksjs/stacks/storage/framework/core/components/table/src/components/README.md

 ### Coding Style

 - Composition API with [`<script setup>` SFC syntax](https://github.com/vuejs/rfcs/pull/227)
-- [biome](https://github.com/biomejs/biome) - statically analyzes, fixes and formats your code without the need for Prettier and ESLint
+- [ESLint](https://github.com/eslint) - statically analyzes, fixes and formats your code without the need for Prettier

 When using this template, feel free to adjust it to your needs.
 It is a framework to help you quickly & efficiently bootstrap & design component libraries using industry best practices.